julelang/manual/src/std/jule-build.md

 	DefineZeroDefaultToUseAmper: `define default enum field (the first one is default) with zero value to use "&"`,
 	InvalidExprForConstMatch: `comptime-matching requires constant expression`,
 	GiveAnAliasManually: `alias the import manually (e.g. use <alias> @)`,
+	WriteYourCodeInUnsafeJule: `use unsafe Jule with "unsafe { ... }"`,
 	CastingBindedTypesRequiresUnsafeJule: `casting binded types requires using unsafe Jule, "unsafe { ... }"`,
 	DefineAsStrictAlias: `define as strict type alias with a colon (:) (e.g. type @: <type>)`,
 	RArrowOpExpectsChan: `the "<-" operator expects a channel`,